-Of course, off-field conduct aside, Boykin hadn’t done a whole lot to prove he deserves a spot on an NFL roster.
+Of course, off-field conduct aside, Boykin hadn’t done much to warrant a spot on an NFL roster.
 The quarterback had standout junior and senior seasons at TCU, but he still went undrafted during the 2016 draft.
 He ended up catching on with the Seahawks, where he appeared in five games as a rookie.
 That season, Boykin completed 13 of his 18 pass attempts for 145 yards, one touchdown, and one interception.
 He didn’t make a single appearance during the 2017 campaign.

 Photo courtesy of USA Today Sports Images.